Think before hiding Easter eggs

 There are some common sense measures that parents can take to make sure Easter stays fun and safe for everyone.

-By observing these valuable cautions, you can ensure that you and your family will have a safe and joyous Easter celebration.
+We wish you and your family a safe and joyous Easter celebration.